 - Above all, when used along with bony grafts, it is a quick as well as economical alternative when compared with recombinant growth factors

-Difference Between PRP and PRF
+Difference Between Platelet-Rich Plasma and Platelet-Rich Fibrin

-Feature | PRP | PRF |
+| Feature | PRP | PRF |

-Processing Speed | Faster centrifugation | Slower centrifugation |
+| Processing Speed | Faster centrifugation | Slower centrifugation |

-Cell Concentration | High concentration of platelets | Platelets, white blood cells, stem cells, and fibrin |
+| Cell Concentration | High concentration of platelets | Platelets, white blood cells, stem cells, and fibrin |

-Scaffolding Material | No fibrin | Fibrin matrix for sustained release |
+| Scaffolding Material | No fibrin | Fibrin matrix for sustained release |

-Potential Benefits | Quicker initial healing, promotes new bone growth | Quicker initial healing promotes new bone growth |
+| Potential Benefits | Quicker initial healing, promotes new bone growth | Quicker initial healing promotes new bone growth |

 Conclusion

-© All rights reserved by Royal Dental Implants Pvt Ltd Issued in the public interest
+ยฉ All rights reserved by Royal Dental Implants Pvt Ltd Issued in the public interest